 - Stain‑Resistant Structure: Porcelain resists staining from coffee, tea, or smoking.

-These advantages make porcelain laminates attractive not only for those with aesthetic concerns, but also for people seeking a long-lasting solution.
+These advantages mean that porcelain laminates can be considered a suitable option not only for individuals with aesthetic concerns but also for some patients.

 Post‑Application Care Tips